 Have you ever gotten stuck in an airport?
 Flying standby, or experienced a cancellation?
 What did you do to pass the time?
 This was our second to worst standby experience.
 The first one was trying to get to our Mediterranean cruise departing from Barcelona, Spain (post coming soon).
 We also had some trouble flying home from Toronto, Canada.
 We’ll fill you in on those details in due time.
 Did you find any fabulous treasures?
 We want to hear all about it!

 ► Nap-Time Version: Our fun adventure getting marooned at the Cancún International Airport (CUN) flying standby during two weather events that affected both the East and West coasts of the United States.

-Check out our fun adventures during our Cancun trip, including the All-Inclusive Gran Caribe Resort and Hotel, visiting Tulum and her ancient ruins, and swimming in Dos Ojos (all coming soon)!
-Until then, check out our other fun destinations!
+Check out our fun adventures during our Cancun trip, including the Gran Caribe All-Inclusive Family Resort, visiting Tulum and her ancient ruins, and swimming in Dos Ojos!

 […] What did I miss?
 Do you have any questions about using a buddy pass, flying standby or working for an airline?
 Do you have a great buddy pass flying experience?
 One of our most fun experiences was trying to leave Cancun International Airport! […]